salmanshahriar/salmanshahriar/README.md

 ## About Me

 Hi, I’m Salman Shahriar.
 A Software Developer and a Frontend Expert with 3.5 years of experience.
-I specialize in building high-performance web applications, Edtech, LMS, Finance, and AI-driven SaaS products.
+I specialize in building web applications, Edtech, LMS, Finance, and AI-driven SaaS products.
 (Currently diving into DevOps and Agentic Automation.)

 - **Visit my website:** <a href="https://salmanshahriar.com" target="_blank" rel="noopener noreferrer">salmanshahriar.com</a>
 - **Mail:** hello.salmanshahriar@gmail.com